Ottawa 67's: First Memorial Cup victory

 In 1984, the 67's reached the OHL championship series in a rematch from the 1982 OHL finals, against the Kitchener Rangers.
-Kitchener had been chosen to host the Memorial Cup tournament that year, and the Rangers also made it to the OHL finals.
-This meant that Ottawa gained an automatic berth in the tournament when they reached the league championship against the Rangers.
+As the team with the most points in the league, Kitchener had been chosen to host the 1984 Memorial Cup tournament.
 In the OHL itself, however, Ottawa had unfinished business, having lost to Kitchener two years earlier.
-The 67's, who finished second overall to Kitchener in the OHL, defeated the Rangers 3–0, with two ties, winning the J. Ross Robertson Cup for the second time in franchise history.
+The 67's, who finished second overall to Kitchener in the OHL, defeated the Rangers and won their second J. Ross Robertson Cup and earned a place in the Memorial Cup tournament.

-At the Memorial Cup in Kitchener, Ottawa defeated the Laval Voisins, featuring Mario Lemieux, by a score 6–5 in their first game, then beat the Kamloops Jr. Oilers 5–1 in game two, before losing to Kitchener 7–2 to conclude the round-robin.
-In the semi-final game, Ottawa beat Kamloops again, this time in a 7–2 victory.
-In the finals versus Kitchener, Ottawa scored a victory in the third consecutive 7–2 game in the tournament, defeating the Rangers and winning their first Memorial Cup.
-The Most Valuable Player of the Tournament was Adam Creighton.
-After the season ended, Brian Kilrea left Ottawa to become an assistant coach in the NHL.
+At the Memorial Cup in Kitchener, Ottawa faced the Laval Voisins, featuring Mario Lemieux, of the QMJHL and the Kamloops Jr. Oilers of the now renamed Western Hockey League (WHL).
+The 67's were led by Gary Roberts, Brad Shaw, and Bruce Cassidy.
+The 67's won against Laval and Kamloops before losing to Kitchener in the round-robin series.
+In the semi-final game, Ottawa beat Kamloops again and in the finals versus Kitchener, Ottawa scored a victory, winning their first Memorial Cup.
+Adam Creighton was named the tournament's most valuable player and goaltender Darren Pang was named the tournament's top goalie.
+Creighton, Pang, Shaw, Cassidy, Jim Camazzola and Don McLaren of the 67's were all named to the tournament's all-star team.
+After the season ended, Kilrea left Ottawa to become an assistant coach in the National Hockey League (NHL) with the New York Islanders.

 Kilrea returns from the NHL

-The 67's suffered through two dismal seasons after winning the cup, finishing third-last in the OHL in 1985 and second-last in 1986.
-Ottawa's saviour would again be Brian Kilrea returning for the 1986–87 season.
-The second Kilrea era wasn't as superb as his first coaching stint.
+Cliff Stewart was hired to replace Kilrea in August 1984 as the 67's graduated many of their star players following their cup win.
+Stewart lasted until November, replacing him with Bob Ellett.
+The rebuilding team suffered through two dismal seasons after winning the cup, finishing third-last in the OHL in 1985 and second-last in 1986.
+Ellett resigned at the end of the season and Brian Kilrea, out of contract with the Islanders, returned for the 1986–87 season.
+The second Kilrea era was not as superb as his first coaching stint.
 The 67's finished as high as second place in their division two times, and reached the league's playoff semi-finals three times.
 The highlight of this era was Andrew Cassels, the rookie of the year in 1986–87, and scoring champion in 1987–88.
-Kilrea went into retirement after the 1993–94 season.
+Kilrea went into coaching retirement after the 1993–94 season, remaining as the general manager.
 For the 1994–95 season, the 67's were coached by former scoring champion Peter Lee.